-12-12:30 p.m.
+12:00-12:30 p.m.
 Lunchtime

-Lunch will look different depending on the locationcampers might eat at picnic tables, on stumps, on wooden benches or even on a bed of pine needles nestled in the woods.
+Lunch will look different depending on the location-campers might eat at picnic tables, on stumps, on wooden benches, or even on a bed of pine needles nestled in the woods.
 Staff will have hand sanitizer for campers to use before lunch.
-Campers must bring a packed lunch from home, and all trash produced will be returned to the camper's lunch box to be packed out.
+Campers must bring a packed lunch from home, and all trash produced will be packed up in the camper's lunch box.

-12:30-1 p.m.
+12:30-1:00 p.m.
 Group Game

-The counselor will choose a game that involves moving and running if a group needs to get wiggles out after lunch, or a more stationary game if campers are tired from the morning hike and activities.
+The counselor will read the group and choose a game that involves moving and running if a group needs to get wiggles out after lunch, or a more stationary game if campers are tired from the morning hike and activities.

-1-2:30 p.m.
+1:00-2:30 p.m.
 Unstructured Nature Play

 Most important of all, campers get the opportunity each day to explore and relate with nature on their own terms.
-Campers choose what interests them, whether it's catching grasshoppers, following rabbit tracks, building forts, stomping in mud puddles or playing on a seesaw log.
+Campers get to choose what interests them, whether that's catching grasshoppers, following rabbit tracks, building forts, stomping in mud puddles, or playing on a see-saw log.
 The possibilities are purposefully endless.
 The counselors serve as facilitators, actively supervising and guiding campers to question and learn about the world around them.